lookwei/ATC_CNN/README.md

 ## Quick tour

 This is a pytorch implementation of the ATC-CNN proposed in our paper [1].
+If you don't care details, just start training in ./run.py.

 **[Step 1: Prepare dataset](#Datasets)**